allofthenorthwood/allofthenorthwood.github.io/posts/math-facts-part-4.md

 The students at the Khan Lab School (KLS) were great for gathering feedback about the app, as were the adults who wanted to get better at their Math Facts.
 I fixed things immediately based on small bits of feedback, and also noticed some larger insights.
 For example:

 - The kids enjoy at least some part of this experience!
 They are excited to come sit with me and answer multiplication questions.
-- When the app doesn't do much and doesn't reward you it feels like it should do more.
+- When the app doesn't do much and doesn't reward you, it feels like it should do more.
 Sometimes "more" would be described by the kids as "It should also have subtraction and division!" and other times it was described as "Doing math should give you coins so you can buy pets and battle them!"
 - Being able to tell if you were improving overall was important for the adults, while being able to tell if you were doing well on a per-game scale was more important for the kids.
-Kids would get a score, and then look at me to ask if it was good.
+Kids would get a score and then look at me to ask if it was good.
 Adults would ignore their game score and go check their overall progress.
 - Kids are much more curious about pictures than text.
 They often won't read the text – they would just pick out the key numbers or ideas and move on.